bytecodealliance/wasm-micro-runtime/README.md

 Architecture
 =========================
-The application manager component handles the packets that the platform receives from external sources through any communication buses such as a socket, serial port or PSI.
+The application manager component handles the packets that the platform receives from external sources through any communication buses such as a socket, serial port or SPI.
 A packet type can be either a request, response or an event.
-The app manager will serve the requests with URI "/applet" and call the runtime glue layer interfaces for installing/uninstalling the application.
+The application manager will serve the requests with URI "/applet" and call the runtime glue layer interfaces for installing/uninstalling the application.
 For other URI's, it will filter the resource registration table and route the request to the internal queue of the responsible application.

 - The WebAssembly runtime provides the execution environment for WASM applications.